 Community and Technical Colleges

-Washington offers broad access to students through its 34 community and technical colleges, whose open admissions policies are designed to eliminate barriers to students from any educational background.
-It is important to note that some admission standards do apply, however.
-Specific information can be obtained from the State Board for Community and Technical Colleges
+Washington offers broad access to students through its 34 community and technical colleges, whose open admissions policies are designed to eliminate barriers between students and postsecondary education.
+However, some admission standards do apply.
+Specific information can be obtained from the State Board for Community and Technical Colleges.

-Each school district is responsible for determining which of its high school courses meet CADR guidelines and for ensuring that “B” designations are included on transcripts.
+Note: Each school district is responsible for determining which of their courses meet state CADRs.

 Credits to Complete a Degree